 Adopt a Cocker Spaniel

-Thousands of dogs end up in a rescue centre each year, and the numbers are increasing.
+Thousands of dogs end up in rescue centres each year, not just Cocker Spaniels, and the numbers are increasing.
 Doesn't it make sense to adopt a dog from a shelter?

 Not convinced?
-Read on to learn more about the benefits of dog adoption.
+Read on to learn more about the benefits of Cocker Spaniel adoption.

-Whilst there are many worthy reasons for dog adoption, I've listed 7 of those I consider the most important in the hope that I can persuade you to at least consider adopting a Cocker Spaniel.
+Whilst there are many worthy reasons for adopting a puppy or a dog, I've listed 7 of those I consider the most important in the hope that I can persuade you to consider adopting a Cocker Spaniel.

 Close up of a golden cocker spaniel, with a vivid blue sky above.Please rescue me, I promise I will love you!

-As an added bonus, when your newly-adopted dog leaves the rescue centre, he will be making room for another little homeless dog.
+As an added bonus, when your newly-adopted dog leaves the rescue centre, he will make room for another little homeless dog.

 2. It's Much Cheaper Than Buying From A Breeder!

-You can pay thousands of pounds (or dollars) for a pedigree Cocker Spaniel puppy from a breeder.
-As many people are working to a limited budget, it's often out of their reach.
+You can pay thousands of pounds (or dollars) to buy a pedigree Cocker Spaniel puppy from a breeder.

-There's likely to be a small adoption cost, but it will usually include the cost of health screening, vaccination (where necessary), chipping, neutering, and training.
+There's likely to be a small adoption cost, which usually includes the cost of health screening, vaccination (where necessary), chipping, neutering, and training.

 It's an all-in price!